bixBeta/scRNA-WS24/Lessons/Week2.md

 ```

-Once all libraries are needed, we will create a seurat object from all samples using `Seurat::Read10X_h5()` and `SeuratObject::CreateSeuratObject()` functions.
+Once all libraries are loaded, we will create a seurat object from all samples using `Seurat::Read10X_h5()` and `SeuratObject::CreateSeuratObject()` functions.

 ```
-# first we initialize an empty R list object and load in all h5 matrices per sample as a list
+# first we initialize an empty R list object and load in all h5 matrices per sample as a list using a for loop

+# initialize an empty list
 h5.list = list()

-# here we use a for loop over total number of samples (in this case 3) and storing the h5 matrices in our h5.list object
+# looping over total number of samples (in this case 3) and storing the h5 matrices in our h5.list object
 for (i in 1:length(dirs)) {
   h5.list[[i]] <- Read10X_h5(filename = dirs[i] )
   names(h5.list)[[i]] <- strsplit(dirname(dirs[i]), split = "/")[[1]][2]